-- 4.2.8 All Land Use Bylaw amendments pertaining to the Plan Area or land in the Village adjacent to the Village-County boundary, shall be referred to the other municipality prior to a public hearing. - 4.2.9 All redesignation applications within the Plan Area or land in the Village adjacent to the Village-County boundary shall be referred to the other prior to a public hearing. - 4.2.10 A newly proposed Land Use Bylaw from either municipality shall be referred to the other prior to a public hearing.
+- 4.2.8 All Land Use Bylaw amendments pertaining to the Plan Area shall be referred to the other municipality prior to a public hearing. - 4.2.9 All redesignation applications within the Plan Area shall be referred to the other prior to a public hearing. - 4.2.10 A newly proposed Land Use Bylaw from either municipality shall be referred to the other prior to a public hearing.